tvanwer1/Homework2/README.md

 # Homework2
 TwitterAPI

 ## Overview
-This project is focused on U.S. retail avocado sales by units sold and recent Twitter content with keyword avocado.
-The task is to determine relationship between Twitter data and U.S. retail sales data for avocados.
+This project is focused on Twitter content with keyword avocado.
+The task is to use the Twitter API to query data on avocados and perform analysis.
-TwitterAPI will be utilized to query avocado content to create data frame.

 ## Goals
 + Successfully connecting to TwitterAPI
 + Returning filter content by keyword "avocado"
 + Perform EDA - analyzing and visualizing the data using Python libraries Pandas, Numpy and Matplotlib
-+ Determine relationship between recent avocado twitter content and U.S. retail sales

 ## :avocado: Motivation & Background :avocado:
-> This project is interesting to me because I am an avocado consumer and food professional who saw other people answering question with avocado prices and sales volumes data.
-I don't know if others have investigated a relationship between recent Twitter data and retail sales data specific to avocado.
-My intent is to use recent Twitter content filtered by keyword avocado by successfully connecting to TwitterAPI.
+> This project is interesting to me because I am an avocado consumer and food professional who used avocado prices and sales volumes data for first assignment.
+I don't know if others have investigated Twitter data specific to avocado.
+My intent is to use recent Twitter content filtered by keyword avocado by successfully connecting to Twitter API.
 I see potential to assist marketers & sellers to better target their engaged consumers.

 ## Table of contents
 1. Code
 2. Python Notebook

 ## Software Requirements

 ### API